-Dispositions that are expression of fundamental values, beliefs and feelings about learning, the environment and people.
+Dispositions that are expressions of fundamental values, beliefs and feelings about learning, the environment and people.
 It is important that they recognise the importance of Attitudes as an integral part of the curriculum, alongside Concepts, Knowledge, Skills and Action.

 There are many opportunities throughout the curriculum to develop and stimulate positive attitudes.
-The PYP promotes a set of attitudes which have been well developed through the attributes of the...incomplete
+The PYP promotes a set of attitudes that have been well developed and subsumed within the attributes of the IB Learner Profile.